muilenheinz/winner_reloaded/README.md

 2. 24hours
 3. 7days model

 The last 6 digits indicate whether to try the params for tanzende Siedlung:
-4. 60min FeedIn
+4. 60-min FeedIn
-5. 24hours FeedIn
+5. 24-hours FeedIn
-6. 7days FeedIn
+6. 7-days FeedIn
-7. 60min Usage
+7. 60-min Usage
-8. 24hours Usage
+8. 24-hours Usage
-9. 7days Usage
+9. 7-days Usage

+## createFinalModels.py

+Calculates the models derived from the parameters determined in the script checkModuleParameters.py.
+Weights of the models, the plots for val_loss and loss functions and the plotted predictions are then stored in the folder results/finalModels

+##  plotResults.py

+Plots the results of the Parameter check as barcharts by comparing the RMSEs of the tests for the single parameters.